material-foundation/material-remixer-remote-web/README.md

 [![Build Status](https://travis-ci.org/material-foundation/material-remixer-remote-web.svg?branch=develop)](https://travis-ci.org/material-foundation/material-remixer-remote-web) [![npm version](https://badge.fury.io/js/material-remixer-remote-web.svg)](https://badge.fury.io/js/material-remixer-remote-web)

+The Remixer variables defined in your app can be exposed on a remote controller website that you can set up using Firebase hosting.
 The remote controller allows updating your defined variables, and changes will be propagated in real-time across associated apps.
-If enabled, the variables defined in your app will be exposed on a remote controller website that you can set up using Firebase hosting.
 Share the link to this site with your teammates from within the Remixer overlay or by emailing them.

 If you are interested in using Remixer on another platform, you may want to check out the [iOS](https://github.com/material-foundation/material-remixer-ios),